sashrika15/Unsupervised_Learning_Algorithms/apriori/README.md

 ### Apriori Algorithm

-Apriori is used for association problems.
+Apriori is used for frequent itemset mining over relational databases.
+It uses prior knowledge of frequent itemset properties.

-Some terms used with Apriori algorithm:
+Some terms we need to know before implementing Apriori:

 Consider items I1 and I2 in a dataset consisting of transactions with the corresponding items bought:
 - Support (I1): Ratio between the number of transactions containing the item by the total number of transactions